Rules

 - This is a non-voting position.

 4.11.8 WEB MASTER: Appointed and removed by majority vote of the Board.
-Responsibilities
+Responsibilities include, but not limited to:

-- Maintaining a user friendly Web Site.
+- Maintaining a user-friendly Web Site.

 - Making changes and updates when instructed by President or appointed Board members.
+Maintain a back-up of SDPL website information.

 - Compensation shall be set by Board.